OliverBarbeau/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-Solutions to LeetCode Problems, written in Python
+Solutions to LeetCode Problems, written mostly in Python.